project-nano/releases/README.md

 ## Introduce

-***Nano*** is a Free, easy-to-use light-weighted Cloud platform (IaaS), regardless of All in One's experimental environment, or a large-scale cluster of tens of thousands of nodes, can be easily managed by yourself.
+***Nano*** is a Free, easy-to-use light-weighted Cloud platform (IaaS), regardless of All in One's experimental environment, or a large-scale cluster of tens of thousands of nodes can be easily managed by yourself.
 Complete REST API, all-opened page code, to fulfill all of your development needs from OEM to business operations.